Salmon River water at Pulaski New York

 Backup water

-NYSDEC Great Lakes tributary rules, Salmon River special rules, and fly-fishing-only area rules can change by date, reach, and method.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+NYSDEC Great Lakes smaller stream rules, Salmon River special rules, and fly-fishing-only area rules can change by date, reach, and method.
 Verify before fishing.

 Altmar and upper fly water